 - Fresh raspberries, optional

 - For lemon curd, in a heavy saucepan, beat eggs and sugar.
 Stir in the lemon juice, butter and lemon peel.
 Cook and stir over medium-low heat for 15 minutes or until mixture is thickened and reaches 160°.
 Cool for 10 minutes.
 Cover and chill for 1-1/2 hours or until thickened.

 - For cake, preheat oven to 350°.
 In a small bowl, dissolve gelatin in boiling water; set aside to cool.

 - In a large bowl, cream beat butter, oil and 1-1/2 cups sugar until blended, about 5 minutes.
 Add eggs, one at a time, beating well after each addition.
 Beat in gelatin mixture, lemon juice, lemon peel and extracts.
 Combine flour, baking powder and salt; add to the butter mixture alternately with milk, beating well after each addition.

 - Pour into three greased and floured 9-in. round baking pans.
-Bake at for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at for 20-25 minutes or until a toothpick inserted in the center comes out clean.

 - In a microwave-safe bowl, combine lemonade concentrate and remaining sugar.
 Microwave, uncovered, on high for 2 minutes or until sugar is dissolved, stirring occasionally.
 Poke holes in warm cakes with a fork; pour lemonade mixture over cakes.
 Cool 10 minutes before removing from pans to wire racks to cool completely.

 - For frosting, in a large bowl, beat cream cheese and butter until fluffy.
 Add confectioners' sugar, lemon juice, lemon peel and vanilla; beat until blended.

 - To assemble, place one cake layer on a serving plate; spread with 6 tablespoons raspberry jam.
 Repeat.
 Top with remaining cake layer.
 Spread about 1/2 cup lemon curd over top of cake (save remaining curd for another use).